Protect the environment – and light your fires first time

 You’ve probably got the message that you can reduce particle emissions from wood burning by replacing your old wood stove with a clean burn stove, fireplace or fireplace insert.

 But did you know that you can reduce particle emissions even more simply by stacking your firewood in a certain way?

 If you light your stove or fireplace correctly, you’ll be reducing the particle emissions by 50-80%.This results in reduced soot and ash, ensures better oxygen supply and means that your first laying of firewood lasts longer.
 Top-down fire lighting means stacking your logs fairly tightly, and then lighting a small fire on top of the stack so that the fire burns downwards.
 The stove reaches its operating temperature faster, and the gases are combusted more efficiently.
 Correct fire lighting and fire tending can also prevent the flue pipe catching fire and reduce the risk of a house fire.
 Flue pipe fires are often caused by inefficient wood combustion.

 If you want to read how to build the fire correctly in your particular Scan wood stove or fireplace, you will find a separate chapter on this in the user manual for the product.

 Here are a few simple steps for lighting an eco-friendly fire in your stove.

-Start by placing two large logs at the bottom of the firebox.
+Start by placing two large logs in the bottom of the firebox

 Next, place a layer of kindling on top of the logs, ideally in several layers, with some air between the sticks.